AlizerUncaged/desktop-waifu/readme.md

 📥 Running:

 - First, you need to download this repository.
-You can do this by clicking on the green button above that says "Code" and then selecting "Download ZIP".
+You can do this by [clicking here](./archive/refs/heads/master.zip).

 - Once the download is complete, extract the contents of the ZIP file to a location on your computer where you can easily find it.